Shrewsbury

 Being close to the Welsh border, King Henry III encouraged Shrewsbury to build fortifications by offering a number of grants to the town.

 A town wall with a ditch was constructed around 1220-1242, but by the fourteenth century the wall was in a very poor state and King Henry IV commissioned repairs and improvements.
-There is not much left of the old town wall that protected the inhabitants from aggressive attackers apart from Town Wall Tower which is owned by the National Trust.
+There is not much left of the old town wall that protected the inhabitants from aggressive attackers apart from Town Wall Tower which is owned by the National Trust and can be rented as a holiday cottage.
 This would be from Henry IV’s building of the wall.
-For opening times please visit the National trust website.

 A 1575 map of the town shows it surrounded by walls and the Traitors Gate, that we passed through at the beginning of our meander around the town, got its name from an incident during the Civil War.
 The Town Walls road follows the position of the old medieval town wall and runs past the Roman Catholic Cathedral which contains a number of very impressive stained glass windows.